-Missouri Medicaid Long Term Care Eligibility
+Missouri Medicaid Long Term Care Eligibility for 2023

 Missouri Long Term Care

 1. Residency and Citizenship – the applicant must be a Missouri resident and be a U.S. citizen or have proper immigration status.

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.
 Persons must need care for thirty (30) consecutive days.

 3. Income Limitations – if single, all of the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must go towards cost of care.
 If married and only one spouse needs care, the allowances described above take effect.
 There is a personal needs allowance of $50/month that is not factored into the total countable income.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 Missouri has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
 All non-exempt assets of both spouses are available as payment for long-term care expenses.